 Leticia Mesa was booked into the Dona Ana County Detention Center with a $15,000 bond.

 05/11/12: Family Speaks Out

 New information from KVIA.com reveals that Jazilyn Mesa was killed by her father's pet pit bull.
 Arthur Mesa, the baby's grandfather, said that Jazilyn was never allowed to be alone with the dog.
 Jazilyn had wanted to play outside and the grandmother was in the process of putting the dog in the kennel when it attacked.
-The grandmother tried to stop the attack, but the pit bull would not let the baby loose and drug her underneath the ground-level trampoline.
+The grandmother tried to stop the attack, but the pit bull would not let the baby loose and drug her underneath the ground-level trampoline and continued attacking her.

-Mesa says his wife jumped on Jazilyn to cover her but the dog would not let the baby loose.
-He says the dog then took the baby underneath a trampoline in the backyard.
-Mesa says his wife, Letitia Mesa, grabbed rocks and was hitting the dog with them.
+Mesa said his wife jumped on Jazilyn to cover her but the dog would not let the baby loose.
+He said the dog then took the baby underneath a trampoline in the backyard.
+Mesa said his wife, Letitia Mesa, grabbed rocks and was hitting the dog with them." - KVIA.com

 The pit bull turned its attention upon neighbor Barry Sander after he arrived with a handgun, according to Mesa.
 Snyder fired multiple shots at the dog, hitting it six times.
 One shot also hit the grandmother, Letitia Mesa, by accident.
 Both the baby and the grandmother were rushed to area hospitals.
 Jazilyn did not survive her injuries.
 Letitia has since been released from the hospital and is recovering at home.
 There is no confirmation at this time of negligent charges being filed.